 What Do You Do When You Accidentally Eat Gluten?

 I asked my gluten-free Facebook community to share their best tips for handling an accidental gluten exposure.
-I’ve captured what they told me below, along with some personal information and other research on the topic.
+I’ve captured what they told me below, along with some personal anecdotes and other research on the topic.

 It is important to NEVER consume gluten when you’re on a gluten-free diet, not even a cheat day.
 I’ve written extensively about why you should never cheat on your gluten-free diet on my blog.
 The remedies below are for accidental exposure only and should never be used as an excuse to eat gluten, nor a remedy for careless eating.